Watch the first four episodes of the Silicon Valley mockumentary ‘Bubbleproof’

 Sure, there’s already HBO’s Silicon Valley, which does plenty of research in the real-world Silicon Valley (and has already put some of the industry’s more notable figures on-screen).
 But Bubbleproof goes even further in blurring the lines between reality and satire.
 In fact, the show’s crew was shooting backstage at Disrupt as its creators — in character as the Bubbleproof versions of themselves — prepared to go onstage.

-Watch the trailer and the first four episodes of the series by clicking play on the following videos.
+Watch the trailer and the first four episodes of the series below.

 Trailer